-Strikethrough: Indicates matter deleted from previous Master Plan.
+: Indicates matter added to previous Master Plan.

 - Support the continuation and expansion of MARC commuter train service at the Washington Grove stop. - Explore options for providing additional southside parking for MARC commuters using the Washington Grove stop. - Explore additional measures to insure pedestrian safety for those crossing Railroad Street near Grove Road. - As part of the Railroad Street improvement plan, work with MARC to improve the area of the stop with streetscape and landscape elements. - Encourage Montgomery County to develop and maintain Oakmont Park as an amenity for the Oakmont and Washington Grove communities.